 Modern influences

-With globalization and cultural interconnection, traditional art and crafts have also evolved.
+With globalisation and cultural interconnection, traditional art and crafts have also evolved.
 We often see a fusion of traditional and contemporary influences in works of art and crafts.
 For example, indigenous artists can incorporate modern elements into their creations without losing the essence of their cultural traditions.

 The Importance of Cultural Preservation

-Safeguarding the heritage
+Safeguarding the inheritance

 Celebrating Cultural Diversity through Traditional Art and Crafts

 Traditional art and crafts are a celebration of the richness and diversity of cultures around the world.
-Each artistic piece carries with it not only aesthetic beauty, but also the history, values and beliefs of a society.
-It is essential to recognize the cultural influence on traditional art and crafts, as this allows us to appreciate the unique heritage of each culture and better understand the complexity of the human experience.
+Each piece of art carries with it not only aesthetic beauty, but also the history, values and beliefs of a society.
+It is essential to recognise the cultural influence on traditional art and crafts, as this allows us to appreciate the unique heritage of each culture and better understand the complexity of the human experience.
 Therefore, by valuing and preserving these traditions, we contribute to the celebration of cultural diversity and the continuity of the stories they tell.